Did you know?

 - beyondblue and Diabetes Australia — Vic have produced a DVD – Taking Control: Diabetes, Depression & Anxiety – featuring interviews with people who have diabetes and experienced and recovered from depression and anxiety.
 There are also interviews with health professionals.
 To order your FREE copy of the DVD go to beyondblue's publication order form or phone 1300 22 4636.

-- SANE Australia and Diabetes Australia have produced 'The SANE Guide to Good Mental Health for people affected by diabetes' booklet which can be ordered FREE of charge from our publications order page.
+- Download 'The SANE Guide to Good Mental Health for people affected by diabetes' booklet produced by SANE Australia and Diabetes Australia

 For help or support: